kirkwood616/CMT_Seps/README.md

 4. Open unzipped folder titled `CMT_Seps-main`

-5. Copy or move all capitalized folders to Adobe Scripts folder (`AF, CSETTINGS, NTF, RTF, SP`)
+5. Copy or move the `CMT_SCRIPTS` folder to Illustrator's Scripts folder `... > Presets > en_US > Scripts`

 > [!IMPORTANT]
-> If any folders are already present in the Scripts folder, make sure to REPLACE ALL folders with the new versions
+> If the `CMT_SCRIPTS` folder is already present in Illustrator's `Scripts` folder, delete or replace it with the new version.
+> If replacing a previous version where all folders (AF, CSETTINGS, NTF, RTF, SP) were directly located in Illustrator's `Scripts` folder, delete all these folders and replace with `CMT_SCRIPTS` folder.

 6. If Illustrator is currently running, Quit the application and relaunch for the scripts to be accessible.